kshedden/case_studies/methods/survival.md

 Survival analysis is a set of techniques for characterizing distributions and bulding models.
-Traditionally, survival analysis methods are used with "time to event" data, such as assessing the distribution of failure times (e.g. the duration of time from when a person is diagnosed with a disease until they progress to a more advanced stage of the disease).
+Traditionally, survival analysis methods are used with *time to event* data, such as assessing the distribution of *failure times* (e.g. the duration of time from when a person is diagnosed with a disease until they progress to a more advanced stage of the disease).
-However there are many other applications of survival analysis methods that have nothing to do with "survival" or "failure", and these methods can even be applied in settings where "time" does not play a central role (although usually it does).
+There are many other applications of survival analysis methods that have nothing to do with "survival" or "failure", and these methods can even be applied in settings where "time" does not play a central role (although this is less common).

-## Time origins
+## Time origin

-To be concrete, consider a setting where we are observing a person over time, and we are interested in the time $T$ at which some event occurs.
-First, it is very important to define the *origin* against which time is measured, i.e. what is the meaning of time zero?
+Consider a setting where we are observing a person over time, and we are interested in the time $T$ at which some event of interest occurs.
+It is very important to define the *origin* from which time is measured, i.e. what is the meaning of time zero?
 In the case of human-centered studies, we may let $T$ denote the age of the person when the event occurs, in which case the time origin is the date of birth.
-Alternatively, there may be an event that must occur before the event of interest, and this event may make a more sensible time origin.
+Alternatively, there may be an event that must occur before the event of interest, and the time of this event may make a more sensible time origin.
-For example, if $T$ corresponds to graduating from university, we may choose the date of matriculationmas the time origin, so that e.g. $T=4$ means that the person graduated four years after beginning their studies.
+For example, if $T$ corresponds to graduating from university, we may choose the date of matriculation as the time origin, so that e.g. $T=4$ means that the person graduated four years after beginning their studies.

 ## Event time distributions

-The theoretical basis of conventional survival analysis is that we are studying the distribution of a random variable $T$, which corresponds to the time at which an event occurs.
+The theoretical basis of conventional survival analysis is that we are studying the distribution of a random variable $T$, corresponding to the time at which an event of interest occurs.
 In conventional survival analysis, the event will eventually happen to everyone (i.e. $P(T<\infty) = 1$).
 We note that in some situations this may not be completely realistic and there is a subdomain of survival analysis ("cure modeling") in which this assumption is not made.
 However this document deals exclusively with the conventional setting where $P(T<\infty) = 1$ is assumed.

 ## Truncation